Buying a bank repossessed property

 Is it worth it to buy a foreclosed property?

 That depends.
-Foreclosed homes are often sold below market value as the lender does not need to make profit, its goal is to get its money back.
+Foreclosed homes are often sold below market value, as the lender does not need to make a profit, with the goal being to get the remaining money back.
 This often creates an opportunity for buyers to gain in capital growth more quickly.

 It is important, however, to do thorough research if you’re seriously looking into foreclosed properties for sale.
-It is advised that buyers carry out all the usual due diligence to ensure the property won’t cost all the money potentially saved just in repairs and maintenance necessary to sell at the market rate.
+It is advised that buyers carry out all the usual due diligence to ensure the property won’t cost all the money potentially saved just in repairs and maintenance necessary to sell at the market rate because you’re buying the home as-is.

 What is a distressed property?

 A distressed property or distressed sale is a situation where the owner wants or has to sell quickly, before a deadline.
-Often the owner will sell lower than the property’s worth just to get the transaction done.
+Often the owner will sell lower than the property’s worth just to get the transaction done, usually due to financial or personal pressure.

 What is a deceased estate for sale?

 When a homeowner passes without leaving the property to anyone in their will, the property becomes a ‘deceased estate’.
-Deceased estates are often something house flippers or keen renovators are on the hunt for as they are usually homes that have been off-market for decades and are ripe for repairing.
+Deceased estates are often something house flippers or keen renovators are on the hunt for, as they are usually homes that have been off the market for decades and are ripe for repairing.

 What are the PROS of buying a repossessed property?